aerospike-community/client-lua/readme.md

 #Putting it all together
 ##Compiling and linking the C wrapper
-To compile the C wrapper you will need the following gcc flags:
+Run the Makefile located in the root directory of the repository

 ```
--std=gnu99 -g -rdynamic -Wall -fno-common -fno-strict-aliasing
--fPIC -DMARCH_$(ARCH) -D_FILE_OFFSET_BITS=64
--D_REENTRANT -D_GNU_SOURCE -DMEM_COUNT
+make
 ```

-Your linkage target should be a shared library “aerospike.so” and should include the following dependent libraries:
+Your linkage target will be a shared library “as_lua.so” and should include the following dependent libraries:
 ```
 aerospike
 ssl